High performance analytics at scale

 - Joint analysis of all individuals in orders-of-magnitude less time

-- Improved accuracy even at lower coverages
+- Use of pedigree gives improved accuracy even at lower coverages

 - N+1 analysis utilizes priors for maximum economic benefit